-These easy vanilla scones are a classic and delicious cream scone recipe that goes so well with coffee or tea and anyone can make them.
-These vanilla scones are fluffy and light on the inside with a slight crunch on the outside.
-These scones are going to be your new favorite once you try them!
+These easy vanilla scones are a classic and delicious vanilla flavor scone that goes so well with coffee or tea and anyone can make them.
+The scones are fluffy and light on the inside with a slight crunch on the outside and are wonderful on their own or with a little jam.
+Homemade scones are perfect for a snack, an afternoon treat, or for Sunday breakfast.

-These scones are easy to make and have a classic flavor combination of vanilla and cream.
-These vanilla scones are buttery, flaky and fluffy with those amazing layers that everyone loves.
+They are easy to make and have a classic flavor combination of vanilla flavor and cream.
+If you are wondering about the texture of these vanilla scones, they are buttery, flaky, and fluffy with those amazing layers that everyone loves.

-I will walk you through the steps to make the perfect fluffy scones and at the end show you what you can look out for with your finished scones so you can will know what to fix the next time you make them.
+This is my tried and true recipe to make scones and I will walk you through the steps to make the perfect fluffy vanilla scones.
+I will also show you what you can look out for with your finished scones so you can know what to fix the next time you make them.

 The ingredients you need

-The steps to making these vanilla scones are what makes them so amazing!
-They really do come out so delicious and fluffy when you follow the steps.
+The steps to making these easy vanilla scones are what makes them so amazing!
+They really do come out so delicious and fluffy when you follow these steps.

-Finely cube your butter then add it into your dry ingredients
+- Finely cube your butter then add it to your dry ingredients

 This is what makes a scone.
 When you marry the butter and flour together this gives those layers everyone loves and makes big fluffy scones.

 I like to use a pastry cutter to mix the butter into the flour but you can also do this in a food processor.
-I like to finish making my scones by rubbing the flour butter mixture between my finger tips.
+I also like to finish making my vanilla scones by rubbing the flour-butter mixture between my fingertips.

-You just keep rubbing the mixture through your fingers until you don't feel any more lumps.
+You just keep rubbing the mixture through your fingers until you don't feel any more lumps and it resembles a coarse meal.

-This is where you add your cream, vanilla and egg.
+This is where you mix your cream, vanilla, and egg and then add it to the butter-flour mixture.
 Here is where lots of people struggle as well.

 Sometimes a recipe calls for one amount of liquid but your dough is still dry after adding that.

-I have tested this many times and I can tell you that, you start with what the recipe calls for and you will never need more than an extra 2 tablespoons of cream.
+I have tested this vanilla scone recipe many times and I can tell you that, you start with what the recipe calls for and you will never need more than an extra 2 tablespoons of cream.
 Just add one tablespoon at a time.

-Shaping the scone dough- rustic crumbly dough is good!
+- Shaping the scone dough- the rustic crumbly dough is good!

-The dough for these cream scones is not smooth but a little rustic.
+The dough for these vanilla scones is not smooth but a little rustic.
 It should stay together but you will see a few lines and cracks here and there.

 Do not try to make the dough smooth.